skyfe79/Awesome/README.md

 ## C++

+- [v8](https://github.com/v8/v8) - The official mirror of the V8 Git repository
 - [gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: an ecosystem of open-source chatbots trained on a massive collections of clean assistant data including code, stories and dialogue
 - [codon](https://github.com/exaloop/codon) - A high-performance, zero-overhead, extensible Python compiler using LLVM
 - [mini_chromium](https://github.com/chromium/mini_chromium) - A small collection of useful low-level (“base”) routines from Chromium